Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 By defining test objectives, teams establish a clear purpose for testing activities and ensure that testing efforts contribute to meaningful quality evaluation.

-Once the purpose of testing is clearly defined, it is necessary to understand who is responsible for achieving these objectives and how testing activities are coordinated across the team.
+With objectives established, the next step is to assign the people who will achieve them.

 ## Roles and Responsibilities